 Who We Are

 The Take This, Inc. governing board provides executive leadership for all Take This activities according to the organization's bylaws.
 Board members are elected by a unanimous decision of existing board members.
 The board is designed to be comprised of members from the video game community, video game development industry and the field of clinical mental health.

-Russ Pitts, Board Chairman & Executive Director
+Russ Pitts, Board Chairman & President

 Susan Arendt, Secretary and Editorial Director